 Work with a Certified Specialist in Family Law

-When two people get married, no one at the wedding reception congratulating the pair on the start of their “eternal bliss” can foresee the future.
-Despite everyone’s best intentions, sometimes the emotional bonds between the spouses eventually dissolves, and divorce appears to be the only answer.
+Despite everyone’s best intentions, sometimes the emotional bonds between the spouses eventually dissolves, and ending the marriage appears to be the only answer.
 The trouble is that even if both you and your former partner have mutually decided that separation is the best solution, the process of getting a divorce is an arduous, time-consuming, and expensive event.

 Fortunately, in Ohio there exists another option which can save you from spending a lot of extra money and time on a divorce.
 This alternative, known as marriage dissolution, has the same outcome of divorce without the complications.
 Our Columbus dissolution attorneys at Friedman & Mirman Co., L.P.A. are ready to help you negotiate your separation as smoothly as possible.

 Call us today at (614) 412-3943 so that our family law attorneys can answer all of your questions concerning dissolution.